isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 <p>It’s like providing you with a supporting structure and free tool, to
 turn your documents into smart electronic documents that are portable across your trading partners.
-Intended recipients can verify documents’ proof of origin and authenticity as well as the transfer of ownership independently, legally and in compliance with globally-accepted standards.
+Intended recipients can verify documents’ proof of origin and authenticity as well as transfer of ownership independently, legally and in compliance with globally-accepted standards.
 All from the convenience of your enhanced IT system that you are familiar with, or with an internet access.</p>